Red Hill water crisis: Effects on Oʻahu water supply

-BWS stopped pumping water from the Hālawa Shaft on December 2, 2021, three days after DOH issued their advisory notice to Navy water system users.
+BWS stopped pumping water from the Hālawa Shaft on December 2, 2021, three days after the DOH issued their advisory notice to Navy water system users.
 While no contaminants were detected in water pumped from the Hālawa Shaft, BWS shut down the Hālawa Shaft due to the risk that continuing to pump water would draw contaminants through the aquifer under Hālawa Valley and eventually into the BWS water system.
 Two other BWS wells were also shut down on December 8 after contamination was found in a second Navy water well.

 Shutting down the three water sources did not result in immediate water shortages because the shutdowns occurred during the wet winter season, but as water usage rose during the following spring, BWS issued a request for Oʻahu water users to voluntarily reduce water consumption by 10% on March 10.
 The water shortage was anticipated to have severe impacts on Honolulu over the summer, including curtailing planned construction projects and the imposition of mandatory water restrictions, but as of 24 May 2022, BWS has stated that voluntary reductions in water use have been enough to avoid more drastic measures.

 BWS has stated that the Hālawa Shaft and the other two wells will remain shut down indefinitely due to uncertainty about the spread of the underground fuel plume.
 Constructing new water sources to replace the lost pumping capacity is expected to take five to seven years.
 A monitoring well that is about 1500 ft southeast of the Red Hill facility was reported to have petroleum contamination in August 2022.